 One scientific review observing the role of carotenoids on age-related diseases, zeaxanthin and lutein were suggested to offer a beneficial influence to those with cataracts.

-Lutein and zeaxanthin have, like beta-carotene, been identified to have a supportive role in protecting against the risk of AMD.
+Lutein and zeaxanthin, like beta-carotene, have been identified to have a supportive role in protecting against the risk of AMD.

 Easily absorbed carrot juice might be a healthy drink to consider